nautilus-framework/nautilus-plugin-vtspl/README.md

 ## Requirements

-You need to download https://github.com/nautilus-framework/nautilus-framework before installing this plugin
+You need to download Nautilus Framework in your machine (available at https://github.com/nautilus-framework/nautilus-framework) before installing this plugin

 ## Usage